snakemake/snakemake/docs/snakefiles/rules.rst

 If such a file/directory has to be considered as input **before the update** for another rule it can be marked as ``before_update``.
-This ensures that Snakemake does not search for a producing job but instead consideres the file as is on disk or in the storage:
+This ensures that Snakemake does not search for a producing job but instead considers the file as is on disk or in the storage:

 .. code-block:: python